Women in the workforce: Impact issues of female participation in the workforce

-Female labor and the pill
+Female labor and contraceptive pills

 Women have for a long time been unable to actively participate in the labor force.
 One main reason is the lack of freedom as to when to have kids.
-With the advancement of the contraceptive pill in the US and nonstop women activists like Katherine Mccormick, women gained access to the pill in the 1960s, and with time wild access has been made available for women all over the world.
-Now women have the option to control when they want to have kids and have more power over their life plans.
+With the advancement of the contraceptive pill in the US and nonstop women activists like Katharine McCormick, women gained access to the pill in the 1960s, and with time wild access has been made available for women in many parts of the world.
+Now women have the option of more control over when they want to have children and have more power over their life plans.
 This might seem like women were the most affected by this change.
 However, the pill also changed the game for men.
 In his article about the pill, Rob Norton mentioned the impact it had on couples as a whole.
 We have two effects related to the universality of the pill.
 The Direct effect is how it affected the educational and career path of most women.
 For instance, women were able to postpone when they wanted to have kids and focus on their education and career advancement.
 We also have the indirect effect which shows how it impacted both men and women as to when they wanted to get married or start a family.
 Both partners now had the ability to focus on theirs careers and personal advancement without being worried of not finding any eligible bachelor later on.